Factory Outlet & Clearance Center

 Seeing a good opportunity Gibson Guitar purchased the company adding Baldwin to their growing family of brands.
 Being a global company and realizing the costs of continuing to manufacture pianos in the USA would make their products non-competitively priced in the world market, they choose to move all production to China in 2008 and set up their own factories to build their own piano their own way.
-Admittedly they had some missteps along the way until they decided they would not manufacture upright pianos in the USA ever again freeing them to make their time honored upright piano line using the original designs overseas.
+Admittedly they had some missteps along the way until they decided they would not manufacture upright pianos in the USA ever again freeing them to make their time honored upright piano line using the original designs in their overseas upright factory.
 With no worry of hurting domestic production they were free to make the best piano they could make in their overseas factory.
-In our opinion they exceeded that goal making what we believe strongly to be the best Baldwin uprights in decades which not only sound and play better than most other pianos in the market but are also one of the truly great values in the piano word.
+In our opinion they exceeded that goal making what we believe strongly to be the best Baldwin uprights in decades which not only sound and play better than mamy other pianos in the market, but are also one of the truly great values in the piano word.

 Baldwin operated and ran a major concert and artist program which was second only to Steinway.
 Many distinguished musicians had chosen to compose, perform and record using Baldwin pianos over the years, including the pianists Walter Gieseking, Claudio Arrau, Jorge Bolet, Earl Wild and José Iturbi and the composers Aaron Copland, Philip Glass, Igor Stravinsky, Béla Bartók, Leonard Bernstein, Steven Sondheim and John Williams.
 Baldwin pianos have been used by popular entertainers who are or at one time were official Baldwin artists including Ray Charles, Liberace, Richard Carpenter, Billy Joel, Michael Feinstein, Paul Schaffer, Carly Simon, Dave Brubeck, Benfolds, Dick Hyman, George Shearing, Marian McPartland, Armenia Adams, Clay Aiken, Monty Alexander, Dave Brubeck, Jo Ann Castle, Dino, Peter Duchin, Charles Dutoit, Morton Estrin, Arthur Ferrante, Stephen Flaherty,Ben Folds, Deborah Gibson, Mickey Gilley, Eric Hamelin, Dick Hyman, Wladimir Jan Kochanski, Steve Kuhn, Erich Kunzel, Michael John LaChiusa, Keith Lockhart, Richard Marx, Les McCann, Rickey Minor, Patrick Moraz, Seiji Ozawa, Anne Patrick, Luciano Pavarotti, Steve Reich, Santiago Rodriguez, Diane Schuur, Bobby Short, Abbey Simon, Rufus Wainwright, Robert Weiric, Earl Wild and even Miley Cyrus.